maxwellmuchiri/phase-1-final-project/README.md

 # Runing Json Server
 Install json server through the terminal
   -npm install -g json-server
-Create a db.json file with the relevant data (Vehicle sales) -To start the server run :
+Create a db.json file with the relevant data (Vehicles info) -To start the server run :
       json-server --watch db.json
   -To ensure you have the json server installed run